Continuous-time trading and the emergence of probability: Existence of quadratic variation

 Lemma \ref{lem:quadratic-variation} implies that, for typical $\omega$, the sequence $t\in[0,\infty)\mapsto A^n_t$ is Cauchy in $\Omega$.
 Therefore, we have the following implication. \begin{lemma} The event that the sequence of functions $t\in[0,\infty)\mapsto A^n_t$ converges in $\Omega$ is full. \end{lemma}

-We can see that the first term in the conjunction in (\ref{eq:stopping}) holds for typical $\omega$; let us check that $\tau_s$ itself is a stopping time. \begin{lemma} For each $s\ge0$, the function $\tau_s$ defined by (\ref{eq:stopping}) is a stopping time. \end{lemma} \begin{proof} It suffices to notice that the set $\{\tau_s\le t\}$ can be written as
+We can see that the first term in the conjunction in (\ref{eq:stopping}) holds for typical $\omega$; let us check that $\tau_s$ itself is a stopping time. \begin{lemma} For each $s\ge0$, the function $\tau_s$ defined by (\ref{eq:stopping}) is a stopping time. \end{lemma} \begin{proof} It suffices to check that the condition $\tau_s\le t$ can be written as